10 Best Cameras For Safari (For Beginners in 2023)

 🎥 Video: 4K

-The Nikon D7500 is the best professional camera for beginners.
+The Nikon D7500 is an excellent professional camera for beginners.
+The unit is highly durable and weather-sealed, perfect for harsh conditions.

-In fact, the only downside to this camera is that the 4K video is cropped and there’s only one memory card slot.
+Meanwhile, the 51-point autofocus system can feed into an extended butter to expand shooting capacity.
+The only downside to this camera is that the 4K video is cropped and has just one memory card slot.

 ⚖️ Weight: 158g